MarkAPhillips/auth-api/README.md

 ## Run Locally

-`docker-compose up`

-Alternatively the API can be run in a virtual environment by running
+API can be run in a virtual environment by running

 ```
 pipenv shell